 Bass look for shade or deep water when the water warms.
 You can target either of these with a split shot rig.
-It also makes an excellent search bait: you can quickly cover a lot of with a split shot rig.
+It also makes an excellent search bait: you can quickly cover a lot with a split shot rig.
 I’ve known fishermen to go down a bank with a split shot right after another guy and pull off fish the first guy missed.
-A split shot rig lets you cover a lot of territory and keep a finesse presentation that can trigger bites when the heat has made the fish lethargic.
+A split shot rig lets you cover a lot of territory and keep a finesse presentation that can trigger bites when the heat has made the fish sluggish.

 But a split shot rig is different.

 The worm behind a split shot rig is free to dip and float.
 Pull the line a bit, and it will dart forward.
 Hold the line still, and the worm will slowly zigzag toward the bottom.
 Like its big brother, the Carolina rig, the split shot rig is ideal for covering water, albeit at a much slower pace, and when you stop moving it, the enticement of that drifting worm is often more than even a sluggish bass can resist.

 Labor Day in central Arizona means temperatures well over 110 degrees in the shade.
 During Labor Day weekend, Senft typically finds fish shallower than you might expect.
 The unrelenting heat, boat traffic, and fishing pressure hadn’t driven the bass deeper; the fish simply had lockjaw.
 He was dragging a split-shot rig down a point, focused on fishing when he discovered that the fish were simply picking the bait up and staying still.
 When the rig would move, the split-shot would come up off the bottom and not go back down.
 It was just swinging there.